-I speak for genealogy conferences, family reunions, senior communities and other events where perspectives on legacy and heritage are welcome.
-Now booking online and in-person events through 2025.
-Contact me at sunny@sunnymorton.com about scheduling and speaking fees.
+I provide inspiring keynote and informative how-to sessions for genealogy events, family reunions, senior communities and other events where perspectives on legacy and heritage are welcome.
+Now booking online and in-person events through 2026.

 A Wild Ride: Ohio River Travel in Stories, Songs and Scenes.
 This unique, scripted, documentary-style presentation explores what it was like to travel the Ohio River during the flatboat era.
 You’ll hear songs about river travel, see footage of the river, read advice from contemporary travel guides, and enjoy the stories of early travelers in their own words.
 You’ll come away with a better (and more fun) appreciation for the migrants who braved one of the first inland “roads” to the frontier lands of the Old Northwest and points west.
-This is especially fun as a fun banquet or keynote talk.

 Born to be Filed: A Story of Civil Birth Registration in the United States.
 Ever wonder why you can’t find infant birth records for relatives even when they should exist?
 Or what delayed birth records are and whether they are worth finding?
 Learn the fascinating story of how infant and adult civil birth records came about in the United States.
 We’ll look at the who, what and whys through the lenses of local newspapers and the larger social conversation.
 We’ll focus especially on little-known adult delayed birth records: what they look like, how to find them, and what they might reveal.